CyberSwell/Cyber-Cheat-Sheets/INE Penetratin Testing Student Learning Path Notes.md

 ### 1.2 Subdomain Enumeration
 Goals:
-- Enumerate internet attack surface for websites that may be vulnerable to attack
+- Enumerate internet attack surface for websites that may be vulnerable to attack.
 Passive Techniques:
 - Google Dorking
   - ```site: domain.com```